 But that’s not a solution.
 I’m not earning bags of money from each policy I sell.
 For £100,000 of cover I earn a modest £26.
 For higher levels of cover, I can net between £40-70 commission.

-Commission is what enables me to keep working on Jack.
-Not just for Jack to exist, but to blossom into the business I’ve always dreamed of.
+Commission is what enables me to keep working on With Jack.
+Not just for it to exist, but to blossom into the business I’ve always dreamed of.
 Right now it’s a tiny version of what I envision it to become.

 That’s not going to happen if I don’t earn money to pay myself and reinvest into the business.
 Nor will it happen if I sell a cheap policy that lets people down when it comes time to making a claim.

 There are two, big challenges I’m facing with building an insurance business.